 - Add the Guinness to deglaze the pan and scrape all the tasty bits off the bottom of the pan.
 If you’re not a fan of Guinness, you can substitute red wine or your favorite beer.

 - Add the flour, mixing well with the ingredients.
 Allow to cook for 2 minutes, to get the raw flavor out of the flour.

-Add the tomato paste, beef broth, Worcestershire sauce, rosemary, thyme, sea salt and black pepper.
+Add the tomato paste, beef broth, Worcestershire sauce, parsley, rosemary, thyme, sea salt and black pepper.
 Stir well to incorporate fully and let simmer for 2-3 minutes, until liquid is reduced.